How to Start a Retail Business

 - Set expectations with vendors from the beginning.
 Make sure your vendors understand your business and their specific role in it.

 - Communicate your inventory needs.
 Supplier management is one way you can manage your retail inventory and drive down costs of your business.
+You might also want to consider drop shipping methods.

 - Define performance metrics.
 Come up with a metric that is easy to measure, and meet with your vendor on a consistent basis for evaluation.